Music-Visualization-MQP/Music-Visualization-MQP-Code/README.md

       * The system should be easily deployed on any given machine
         * docker/kubernetes
       * the system might be able to scale autonomously
-      * the system should have a dev and production branches
+      * the system should have dev and production branches
-      *
+      * The system should have robust logging
+      * the system should utilize functional programming whenever possible
     * **Features**
       * users must be able to login with password or using a gmail, github, or spotify account
       * the system should work with more than just spotify